 5) Clark Wilson and the “Mighty Morton” have history!
 Clark attended the 1969 Farewell Concert when the Ohio Theatre was in danger of being torn down, and was inspired to learn the organ.
 “The sound of the theater organ was just really something.
 It was such a dynamic sound,” he said.
 In 2015, Clark celebrates his 24th season as resident organist for the Ohio Theatre.

 “Anything that’s old enough is new again.” -Clark Wilson

-CAPA Summer Movie Series Fright Nite Friday with Fritz double feature of Return of the Vampire and Dr. Jekyll and Mr. Hyde will play the Ohio Theatre on Friday, July 25, at 7:30 PM.
-To purchase tickets, click here or call the CAPA Ticket Center at (614) 469-0939.
+CAPA’S Summer Movie Series will continue at the Ohio Theatre through August 9.
+To purchase tickets, click here, or call the CAPA Ticket Center at (614) 469-0939.